yinlongTh/English/Relative_Clause.md

 2. V3
 : Use when we connect the sentence with Passive Voice.
 <pre>
-Normal Sentences : You ate an orange.
-The orange was expired a week ago.
+Normal Sentences : You ate a strawberry.
+The strawberry was expired a week ago. :strawberry:
-Relative Clause 1 : You ate an orange <strong>that was expired a week ago</strong>.
+Relative Clause 1 : You ate a strawberry <strong>that was expired a week ago</strong>.
-Relative Clause 2 : You ate an orange <strong>expired a week ago</strong>.
+Relative Clause 2 : You ate a strawberry <strong>expired a week ago</strong>.
 </pre>

 ________________________

 ### Fun tip
 <pre>
-- My grandma who is very beautiful really likes to walk.
+- My grandma who is very beautiful really likes to walk. :older_woman:
 - My grandma, who is very beautiful, really likes to walk.
 </pre>